 A look at the playground standard helps to achieve more objectivity when addressing this emotional topic.
-The ASTM F1487 standard specifies consumer safety performance specifications for playground equipment for public use.
-The current version of this standard (ASTM F1487-17) has been in force since 2017, so all playground equipment in publicly accessible playgrounds must meet these requirements.
-This includes playgrounds in daycare centers and schools.
+The DIN EN 1176 standard specifies safety requirements for playground equipment.
+The current version of this standard (DIN EN 1176:2008) has been in force since summer 2017, so all playground equipment in publicly accessible playgrounds must meet these requirements.
+This includes playgrounds in daycare centres and schools.
 In essence, two issues are at stake:

-- 1. What level of safety is necessary to protect children and young people from unforeseeable dangers? - 2.
-How much risk can there be in order for students to have fun and enjoy playing, train self-assured behavior and develop a sense of danger?
+1. What level of safety is necessary to protect children and young people from unforeseeable dangers?

+2. How much risk can there be in order for pupils to have fun and enjoy playing, train self-assured behaviour and develop a sense of danger?